 Using IoT sensor data, you can give commands and control fleets of ships, cars, or even trains in regard to weather conditions, driver availability, vehicle condition, etc. You can also take inventory using these sensors.
 If you’re transporting sensitive commodities like food, beverage, pharmaceuticals, or flowers, you can leverage IoT monitoring applications to update you on the status of your goods.

 Manufacturers can leverage production-line monitoring to carry out dynamic equipment maintenance when IoT sensors detect a fault.
-Sensor alerts help them monitor production output by making sure that the equipment used are in ship shape.
+Sensor alerts help them monitor production output by making sure that the equipment used is in ship shape.

 Healthcare personnel like doctors need to keep track of their patient’s health status.